66 Statistics

 This book of learning statistics with jamovi covers the contents of an introductory statistics class, as typically taught to undergraduate psychology students.
 Descriptive statistics and graphing are followed by chapters on probability theory, sampling and estimation, and null hypothesis testing.
 The book covers the analysis of contingency tables, correlation, t-tests, regression, ANOVA and factor analysis.

-Learning Statistics with R: A tutorial for psychology students and other beginners (CC BY-SA) by Danielle Navarro, University of New South Wales
+Learning Statistics with R: A tutorial for psychology students and other beginners by Danielle Navarro, (CC BY-SA).

 This book covers the contents of an introductory statistics class, as typically taught to undergraduate psychology students, focusing on the use of the R statistical software.
 The book discusses how to get started in R as well as giving an introduction to data manipulation and writing scripts.
 From a statistical perspective, the book discusses descriptive statistics and graphing first, followed by chapters on probability theory, sampling and estimation, and null hypothesis testing.
 After introducing the theory, the book covers the analysis of contingency tables, t-tests, ANOVAs and regression.
 Bayesian statistics are covered at the end of the book.